ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 ### Prefaulting

-To avoid page faults during runtime, we'll want to take the page faulting "hit" early on at application startup.
-To do that we'll prefault our heap.
+To avoid page faults during runtime, you'll want to take the page faulting "hit" early on at application startup.
+To do that you prefault the heap.
 To do this correctly, you'll need to calculate your application's worst case space usage.
 Here's how you prefault the heap:

 ```c
 #include <stdlib.h>
 #include <unistd.h>